antononcube/MathematicaForPrediction/MarkdownDocuments/Tries-with-frequencies-in-Java.md

 ## Performance evaluation

 Assume we want find the words of "Hamlet" that are not in the book "Origin of Species".
 This section shows that the Java trie creation and query times for this task are quite small.

 ### Membership of words

 #### Read words

 The following code reads the words in the texts.
-We get $\text{$\$$Failed}$ words from "Hamlet" and $\text{$\$$Failed}$ words from "Origin of Species".
+We get 33000 words from "Hamlet" and 151000 words from "Origin of Species".

     hWords =
       Block[{words},